 Those with negligible integrity lack honesty.
 Their shady business standards leads to distrust and lack of respect from their colleagues.
 A solid team can’t be led by a leader with questionable ethics.

 Some individuals create a culture of distrust and paranoia.
 This atmosphere is often due to the leader’s lack of confidence.
-Although presumably unintentional, this breeds doubt and fear within the organization and cripples success.
+Although presumably unintentional, this breeds doubt and fear within the organization, cripples success, and can deter a good candidate from accepting a position in your company.

 Individuals who publicly criticize peers simultaneously tear down the individual and the organization’s foundation.
 Critical comments should be reserved for a private setting.